ffund/tcp-ip-essentials/lab-static-basic/routing-subnet.md

 Next, add a rule to the routing table on "romeo" that applies to 10.10.10.100:

 ```
-sudo route add -host 10.10.10.100 dev eth1
+sudo ip route add 10.10.10.100 dev EXPIFACE1
 ```

-This rule says: "Send traffic for the host address 10.10.10.100 directly from the `eth1` interface". ("Directly" means that the packet will not be forwarded by a router.
+This rule says: "Send traffic for the host address 10.10.10.100 directly from the `EXPIFACE1` interface". ("Directly" means that the packet will not be forwarded by a router.
 Since we did not specify the address of a "gateway" router, this route is a "direct" route.)

 Then use

 ```
-route -n
+ip route
 ```

 to see the new routing table.
 Save this for your lab report.